FreePYQ logoFreePYQ

 Explanation:

 The series given is 911, 910, 920, 919, 929, ?, 938.
 Observing the pattern: 911 to 910 (decrease by 1), 910 to 920 (increase by 10), 920 to 919 (decrease by 1), 919 to 929 (increase by 10), so the next step should be a decrease by 1 from 929 to 928, followed by an increase to 938.
-Thus, the missing number is 928, making option C correct.
-The core concept is alternating increase and decrease patterns in number series.
+So, the missing number is 928, so option C is correct.
+Key point: alternating increase and decrease patterns in number series.
 Missing this alternation leads to incorrect choices.

 Question 72